-- a. making a region a more attractive place to live - b. the degree to which the project fills a 'gap' within the community - c. improving community connections and social inclusion - d. supporting or protecting local heritage and culture - e. strengthening community institutions, governance and leadership capacity - f. increasing community participation in local decision making - g. increasing community volunteering - h. the degree to which the project delivers benefits beyond the project period - i. addresses disadvantage within the community.
+- a. making a region a more attractive place to live - b. the degree to which the project fills a 'gap' within the community - c. improving community connections and social inclusion - d. supporting or protecting local heritage and culture - e. increasing community volunteering - f. the degree to which the project delivers benefits beyond the construction phase - g. addresses disadvantage within the community.